webflorist/formfactory/README.md

 **resetForm**() | Resets the form by setting all field-values to an empty string after delivering the response.
 **redirect**(string $url, int $delay=2000) | Redirects the user to $url after $delay (in ms) after delivering the response.
 This also appends a sentence telling the user about the upcoming redirect to the success-message.

-#### Extendability
+#### Customizability

+##### Vue Options
-A VueForm can be extended with any kind of frontend-functionality by influencing the generation of it's Vue instance.
+A VueForm can be extended with any kind of frontend-functionality by adding items (data, computed properties, methods, etc) to the [Vue Options Object](https://vuejs.org/v2/api/#Options-Data), giving you the full arsenal of Vue.js to modify your form's frontend behaviour.

-By default, the Vue instances are automatically generated using the `Form::generateVueInstances()` call you added to your master-template (see installation-instructions).
+By default, the Vue instances and their Options are automatically generated using the `Form::generateVueInstances()` call you added to your master-template (see installation-instructions).

-You can however initiate the manual generation of the Vue instance for a specific form by calling `Form::vueInstance('MyVueFormID')`.
+You can however influence or manually initiate the generation of the Vue instance for a specific form by calling `Form::vueInstance('MyVueFormID')` sometime after he ´Form::close() call.
 This will return a PHP-object of class `Nicat\VueFactory\VueInstance` to which you can add additional Vue options (e.g. methods, computed, watch, etc.) by chaining the corresponding methods.
 See the documentation of [nicat/vuefactory](https://github.com/nic-at/vuefactory) for additional usage-instructions.

+Manual generation into JavaScript-code can be initiated by chaining the ˋgenerate()ˋ command at the end of the call.
+Be sure to wrap the call within script-tags in this case.
+Oherwise the code will be generated with your additions automatically with the 'Form::generateVueInstances()' call.

+A VueForm's VueInstance is also accessible in views and decoration via $el->vueInstance.

+##### Language Strings

+Default language strings are inckuded for various frontend functionality.
+Use Laravel's usual way of overriding Package language files.